SOUTH KOREA COUNTRY GUIDE

 Today, this mountainous country is widely recognized for its electronic and technology sector, as well as its music and beauty industries.

-Not only have they built up a strong and financially stable government but they have gained a large international influence on pop culture.
+Not only have they built up a strong and financially stable government but they have gained a large international influence on pop.

 Many people throughout the world enjoy South Korean culture.
 The nation’s relatively newfound soft power has certainly its goal of becoming a popular location for foreign expats and investors.